jamco1229/jamco-personal/content/index.md

 **Hi!
 I'm a Norwich-based creative** with experience in user experience design, creative collaboration, storytelling, and a strong drive towards keeping curious, discovering new ways of working, and generating new ideas.

-As a product designer, I'm proud to have helped create the new headteachers.org website (coming soon), helping over 100k headteachers every month with free resources they can rely on.
+As a product designer, I'm proud to have helped create the new HeadteacherChat website (coming soon), helping over 100k headteachers every month with free resources they can rely on.
 I've also got a diploma from the UX Design Institute (as of December 2022) that solidified my UX fundamentals and good practices.

 I'm all about accassibility, teamwork and making an impact.
 When I'm not working on projects, I'm probably reading something epic fantasy, or sitting in a local coffee shop.